reymon359/how-to-live/advices/Create your own opinion of things/index.md

 Never judge someone by the opinion of others.

-There is only one way of having an opinion about something and is trying.

 ## Quotes

 > A wise man makes his own decisions, an ignorant man follows the public opinion. ― Grantland Rice